U.S. Woman And Family Freed After 5 Years In Captivity In Afghanistan

 Coleman and Boyle set off on an extended trip that took them through Russia and central Asia in the summer of 2012.
 Coleman's parents, Jim and Lyn Coleman, said the last contact they had with the couple was on Oct.
 8, 2012, when their son-in-law reached them from an Internet cafe in Afghanistan.

-Last December, the couple was seen in a YouTube video, pleading for the U.S. and Canadian governments to help win their release.
+"Indeed they threaten to retaliate against our family," Coleman says in the video.
+"Their group will do us harm and punish us.
+So we ask that you are merciful to their people and, God willing, they will release us."

 Two young children appear in the video with them.
 The Toronto Star reports Boyle told his father that the couple has since had a third child.

+The Haqqanis are believed to be linked to two other missing Americans in Afghanistan.
+One is Kevin King, in his 60s, a university professor kidnapped in August 2016.
+The other is Paul Overby, who is in his 70s.
+He vanished in May 2014 when he trying to contact the leader of the Haqqani network.

 (YouTube has muted the audio for copyright reasons, but you can click the closed-caption feature.)